Know My Name by Chanel Miller

 C) It connected her with other survivors

-D) It made her famous
+D) It scared her into hiding

 Created with That Quiz — a math test site for students of all grade levels.